 Then, I could actually start using magic to figure out how this works because I was pretty sure that the Valyrian’s solution to magic not working was to just sacrifice more slaves.

-As Fenrir and I rode off into the distance, leaving King's Landing behind us, the only thought I had in my mind was, ‘I hope the Riverlands has a lot of bandits because I was going to need a lot of test subjects…..’
+As Fenrir and I rode off into the distance, leaving King's Landing behind us, the only thought I had in my mind was, ‘I hope the Riverlands has a lot of bandits because I was going to need a lot of test subjects………..’
 I never said I wasn't a hypocrite.

 Chapter - 19